rstudio/rscontract/cran-comments.md

 ## Resubmission

-* Addresses recommendations from CRAN
+* Makes Javier Luraschi maintainer of the package